Achan Subdivision: History

-The Achan Subdivision was built around 1912 as the northernmost extension of the Charlotte Harbor and Northern Railway, which extended from Bradley Junction south to Boca Grande on Gasparilla Island.
-The extension north to Mulberry allowed the Charlotte Harbor and Northern to serve more phosphate facilities in Mulberry.
-It also served the now defunct town of Pierce, a town built to house workers of the American Agricultural Chemicals Company, which built and owned the Charlotte Harbor and Northern Railway.
+The Achan Subdivision was originally the northernmost segment of the Charlotte Harbor and Northern Railway (CH&N), which at its greatest extent ran from Mulberry south to Port Boca Grande on Gasparilla Island.
+The CH&N was extended from Bradley Junction to Mulberry in 1911.
+A spur was also built from Achan northeast to Ridgewood.
+The extended line would also serve the now defunct town of Pierce, a town built to house workers of the American Agricultural Chemicals Company, which built and owned the Charlotte Harbor and Northern Railway.
 Pierce was also the location of a phosphate drying plant.
+At Bradley Junction, the CH&N crossed the Seaboard Air Line Railroad's branch from present-day Edison Junction to Agricola, which was built in 1910.
+Agricola was a phosphate town built in 1907.